ChrisPenner/ChrisPenner.github.io/site/drafts/arrow-effects.md

 ```

 This gives you the wildly expressive power to
-define entirely new codepaths at runtime.
-I'd posture that reasonable programs
+define entirely new code-paths at runtime.
+I'd still argue that reasonable programs
 that actually _need_ to do this are pretty rare, but sometimes it's a useful shortcut to avoid
 some tedium.
 Note that if you use `app`, any effects within the dynamically applied arrow
 will be hidden from analysis, but you can still analyze the non-dynamic parts.

 There are a few additional interesting classes which are strangely missing from `base`;
 but they have counterparts in `profunctors`.
-One example being `ArrowCochoice`, which, if it existed, would look something like this:
+One example would be an arrow counterpart to [`Cochoice`](https://hackage-content.haskell.org/package/profunctors-5.6.3/docs/Data-Profunctor.html#t:Cochoice), which, if it existed, would look something like this:

 ```haskell
 class (Arrow k) => ArrowCochoice k where